-Instagram Live Video on Stories and Disappearing Photos
+New Instagram Live Video on Stories (Plus Disappearing Photos!)

 Instagram’s newest updates were announced today: Instagram Live Video on Stories and disappearing photos and videos for groups and/or friends in direct message.
 With this rollout, Instagram is combining Snapchat and Periscope.
 Instead of overlapping with Facebook Live and Messenger, Instagram’s making video streaming and private messaging time sensitive.